withaspirit/Sample-CRUD-Backend/README.md

 ### Details

-The method to run this program is found in the file `DatabaseBackend`.
+The method to run this application is found in the file `DatabaseBackend`.
 It begins a loop that prompts the user for input in the form of a [Command](#application-commands) and displays an appropriate output.
 This loop continues until the user enters `QUIT`.

 The tables for this project are `items` and `deleted_items`.
 Both contain `Items`, which each have an id, name, price, and stock.
-Id is specified by the database. `DeletedItem`, a subclass of Item, may contain an optional comment.
+Id is specified by the SQL database. `DeletedItem`, a subclass of Item, may contain an optional comment.

 When an Item is deleted from a table using the `DELETE` Command, it is inserted into the `deleted_items` table.
 The `RESTORE` Command deletes the item from the `deleted_items` table, returning the DeletedItem to its original table as an item.

-Commands are captured by pattern-matching with Regex.
-The captured inputs are passed and formatted for an SQL command before being executed.
-The Regex capturing also prevents the user from entering input that doesn't match the allowed format.
-However, it also limits the user's use of the program to whatever is hard-coded.
+Commands are processed by pattern-matching and group capturing with Regex.
+The captured input groups are passed and formatted for the SQL database before being executed.
+The Regex group capturing limits the the application to whatever is hard-coded.
+It favors security by disallowing input that doesn't match the required format.

 ### Classes